Back to blog

 Working as a freelance consultant offers a lot of perks.
 You get to be your own boss, set your own hours, and control your workload.
 But there are also some downsides—namely, taxes.

-As a consultant, you are considered an independent contractor, which means you are responsible for paying your own taxes.
-But don't worry – there are some deductions you can take to help offset the cost of taxes.
+As a consultant, you are an independent contractor responsible for paying your own taxes.
+There are deductions you can take to help offset the cost.

 Here are a few of the top consultant tax deductions that you can take advantage of: